thomasschuerger/rationalj/README.md

 - numerators and denominators are always co-prime (fully reduced)
 - denominators are always positive
-- zero uses an enumerator of 0 and a denominator of 1
+- zero uses an numerator of 0 and a denominator of 1

-Therefore, two `Rational`s are equal if and only if their enumerators are equal and their denominators are equal.
+Therefore, two `Rational`s are equal if and only if their numerators are equal and their denominators are equal.

 Rational offers no public constructors to allow minimizing the amount of instances created. `Rational`s are retrieved via `Rational.of(...)` or `Rational.valueOf(...)` instead.